Raw hemp flowers can be smoked, vaped, or cooked.

 If you consider yourself a connoisseur of hemp flower, we recommend you have a look at the top-shelf selection at Berkshire CBD.

 If you’re after something new and interesting, we highly recommend you have a look at the CBD Hemp Smoking Blends sold by The Brother’s Apothecary.

 If you’re on a budget, check out Industrial Hemp Farms below — they sell some of the cheapest hemp gram for gram we’ve seen yet.

 Berkshire CBD specializes in making top-notch organic hemp flower for the American public.
 Everything offered on the company’s website was either grown on their New England farm, or by trusted friends in the hemp industry.
-Al products that leaves the farm have been thoroughly tested, visually inspected, and neatly prepared in attractive packaging.
+All hemp flower that leaves the farm has already been thoroughly tested, visually inspected, and neatly prepared in attractive packaging.